 Place the pork into a large Ziploc baggie and pour 3/4 of the marinade in.
 Seal the bag and massage the meat to mix the marinade in and refrigerate over night.
 I like to flip the bag and massage the meat in the morning as well.
 Seal and refrigerate the excess marinade aside for basting during the cook.

-To do this on our kettle grill we will use 5 lbs. of natural lump charcoal poured into our 2 charcoal baskets placed on either side of the grill, with drip pans placed in the middle.
+To do this on our kettle grill we will use 5 lbs. of Royal Oak natural lump charcoal.
+Poured into our 2 charcoal baskets and placed on either side of the grill.
+Drip pans placed in the middle.
 We are looking for a grill temp of about 350 degrees on your hood thermometer.

-Since these are larger pork loins we will let them sit on the grill for 20 minutes and then turn and cook for an additional 15 minutes on the other side.
-Take the excess marinade and baste the meat on both sides when you flip it.
+Since these are larger pork loins we will let them sit on the grill for 20 minutes.
+Then turn and cook for an additional 15 minutes on the other side.
+Take the excess marinade and baste the meat on both sides after you flip it.
 Grill for 35 minutes total over indirect heat.

 You may want to check your temps here, remember we are shooting for about 140 degrees max.
 At this point ideally the center of your meat is somewhere around 115 degrees.

-Now we will move the pork directly over the heat placing it over the coals to brown for 5 minutes each side, 10 minutes total.
-If your meat is above 120 degrees shorten this time to two to three minutes if it is on the cold side add a minute or two.
+Now we will move grill pork loin directly over the heat placing it over the coals to brown for 5 minutes each side, 10 minutes total.
+If your meat is above 120 degrees.
+Shorten this time by to two to three minutes if it is on the cold side add a minute or two.

-Ideally now your tenderloin is at 140 degrees in the center.
+Ideally now your pork loin is at 140 degrees in the center.
 If you have reached that pull the pork from the grill tent with tinfoil and let it rest for about 10 minutes before slicing.
 This will allow the meat to reach 145 degrees.
-If you’re not quite there yet I suggest moving it back to indirect heat to slowly bring the temperature up before removing from the heat.
+If you’re not quite there yet.
+I suggest moving it back to indirect heat to slowly bring the temperature up before removing from the heat.